 There is a way we can finance the critically needed infrastructure projects in the USA, not raise the National Debt, and reduce citizens & corporations income taxes by 20%.
 See more below.
-Ask your banker about this, or have them contact me for more information.
+Ask your banker about this, or send an e-mail to: firstname.lastname@example.org

-NOTE: Do not invest with a bank saying they are authorized and certified by me unless you see a link to their bank on my website!
+NOTE: Do not invest with a bank saying they are authorized and certified by Will Griffin, unless you see a link to their bank on an InfrastructureFunding.com-website!
 Unless they have gone through my training and they are using my copyrighted documents, you could lose your investment with them.
 This could be similar to what happend in 2008 with the banks going under due to subprime mortgages, which led to the "Great Recession", where the taxpayers had to bail-out the banks and the first thing they did was give their CEO and other Sr. staff millions of dollars in bonuses.

 I am NOT a financial advisor (CFA), tax professional or a CPA, therefore you need to consult your own or have them contact me.
 Therefore, I cannot answer e-mails from taxpayers to give advice.

 Infrastructure Financing Program General Outline General Outline of the current situation and benefits of the proposed solution by William T. Griffin (email@example.com).

 1. Business Insider and other sources have reported in the Spring of 2017 that the USA will need $3.6 Trillion by 2020 to repair it's infrastructure.
 These costs have naturally increased.

 2. The American Society of Civil Engineers rates USA infrastructure as a D+ and estimates we will need to make an investment of $4.5 Trillion by 2025.